Floriade (Canberra)

 Floriade is a flower and entertainment festival held annually in Canberra's Commonwealth Park on the shores of Lake Burley Griffin.
 It features extensive displays of flowering bulbs with integrated sculptures and other artistic features.
 Floriade comes from the Latin word floriat, which means to design with flowers.

 The festival attracts tourists from around Australia and overseas in spring from mid September to mid October each year, and is considered the most important regular event for tourism in the Australian Capital Territory.
 It is also called "Australia's Celebration of Spring".
 After some controversy regarding an entry charge, admission to Floriade has been free for a number of years.
 When the main event at Commonwealth Park was cancelled due to the COVID-19 pandemic in 2020, the plants were instead placed at over 100 separate sites across Canberra in an event dubbed Floriade: Reimagined.
-A similar flower distribution is planned for 2021 after the event was again cancelled.
+A similar flower distribution was planned for 2021 after the event was again cancelled.

 History

 Origin

 Floriade was the idea of Christiaan Slotemaker de Bruine, Landscape Architect with the Department of Capital Territory in Canberra.
 He commenced the design in 1986 and based it on the world famous 'Keukenhof' garden in The Netherlands.
-He orchestrated the construction with Peter Sutton, Holticulturist and Manager of Commonwealth Garden.
+He orchestrated the construction with Peter Sutton, Holticulturist and Manager of Commonwealth Gardens.
 He arranged the marketing, sculptures, live music, the purchase of bulbs, entertainment, lifting of bulb quarantine quotas as well as the design.
-Together with Sutton, they built the design on the Site of Commonwealth Park with the help of City Parks staff.
+Together with Sutton, they built the design on the site of Commonwealth Park with the help of City Parks staff.

-The design concept was 'multiculturalism of the Nation' and included Dutch and Aboriginal floral layouts. de Bruine obtained sponsorship from the Embassy of the Netherlands and the Bicentennial Authority.
-Sutton and de Bruine continued their successful partnership during the next two years, 1989 and 1990.
+The design concept of the first event was 'multiculturalism of the Nation' and included Dutch and Aboriginal floral layouts. de Bruine obtained sponsorship from the Embassy of the Netherlands and the Bicentennial Authority.
+Sutton and de Bruine continued their successful partnership for the next two years, 1989 and 1990.

 Chronology

 Floriade started in 1988 as a one off celebration of Canberra's 75th birthday and Australia's Bicentenary of European settlement.
 Due to the success and popularity of the event it has run with a new theme every year, although in 2020 the centralised event was cancelled due to the COVID-19 pandemic.

 In 2020 due to the cancellation of the Commonwealth Park event, scheduled for 12 September to 11 October, the one million bulbs and annuals that would typically be on display were distributed over 130 different sites to create a Tulip Trail through Canberra's suburbs and city for Floriade: Reimagined.
 Around 300,000 of the plants were distributed to community groups and organisations, not-for-profits, sporting clubs, schools and early learning centres, as well as residents’ groups across Canberra.

-In 2021 Floriade was again cancelled, on 21 August.
-Flowers that were to be displayed in Commonwealth Park will again be distributed around Canberra as they were in 2020.
+In 2021 Floriade was again cancelled due to Covid restrictions on 21 August.
+Flowers that were to be displayed in Commonwealth Park were again distributed around Canberra as they were in 2020.